Patent racism: Benjamin Montgomery and Jefferson Davis patent controversy

 In 1861, under Jefferson Davis' leadership, the Confederate States enacted a patent law that formalized slaveholders' ownership of their slaves' inventions.
 This Confederate Patent Act explicitly allowed slave owners to patent inventions made by their slaves, in contrast to United States patent law, which had previously denied such applications.

-On June 28, 1864, Montgomery, no longer a slave, filed a patent application for his device, but the patent office again rejected his application.
+On June 28, 1864, Montgomery, no longer a slave, filed a patent application for his device, but the patent office again rejected his application, perpetuating the denial of recognition and economic benefit.

-This case shows how the patent system denied recognition and economic benefits to African American inventors and reinforced racial inequalities.

 Success stories

 Despite these barriers, some Black inventors managed to secure patents and recognition for their work.